Spring 2018 Issue (PDF version)

 Instructor: Bob David

-In addition to being available on the patient televisions, the guided imagery channel can be accessed on your computer at any time at BMC or at home.
+- And as always, the C.A.R.E.
+Channel (Channel 3) on BMC televisions provides nature imagery and soothing instrumental music.
+Channel 74 is available on BMC televisions to patients.
+The channel’s 30-minute guided imagery videos are narrated in English or Spanish and will help ease anxiety and stress, while promoting rest and sleep.
+Additionally, the guided imagery channel can be accessed on your computer at any time at BMC or at home.
 To access the Guided Imagery Channel, visit the Quick Links section on the Nursing Intranet website to access the site and get the BMC password.